Paying for Scotland's Public

 The provision of public services facilities should

-the private sector.
-This means the public pay more
+by the private sector.
+This means the public pay

-than necessary for the facility or that the level
+more than necessary for the facility or that the

-of service provided is less.
-Either way means the
+level of service provided is less.
+Either way

-public service provides a better quality of service
+means the public service provides a better quality

 Quality services should be able to change with